-Most piercings are generally considered safe to get while breastfeeding except for nipple piercings which should be avoided until after you have stopped breastfeeding.
+Most piercings are generally considered safe to get while breastfeeding except for nipple piercings, which should be avoided until after you have stopped breastfeeding.
 In most cases, however, you should wait at least 3 months after your baby has been born before getting any type of piercing because they are taxing on the immune system and your body is still recovering.

 Let’s dive deeper into the various piercings you might be thinking about having done, and how to be sure you are being as safe as possible.

-Is it okay to get piercings while you are breastfeeding?
+Can you get piercings while breastfeeding?